mojaveexpressguide/mojaveexpressguide.github.io/docs/Overview.md

 ---

-The Mojave Express guide is a curated **fully modular** list of mods that add depth and additional elements to **[Viva New Vegas](https://vivanewvegas.moddinglinked.com/)** whilst keeping your game fairly lore friendly and balanced.
+The Mojave Express Guide is a curated, fully modular **[Viva New Vegas](https://vivanewvegas.moddinglinked.com/)** additions guide that aims to enhance vanilla gameplay to the level of FO4 whilst keeping your game fairly lore friendly and balanced.
 This guide has taken inspiration from the **[Wasteland Survival Guide](https://wastelandsurvivalguide.com/)** and my own picks for mods I use in my playthroughs.
 This guide is fully compatible with all VNV mods, and I have provided patches, loadorder and LOD to go with.
 You will require a working, stable Viva New Vegas setup before you can proceed with the guide!
 The format for the guide is very similar to VNV and so shouldn't be too hard to follow.

 :::tip Note:

-This guide will cover a large assortment of mods and in combination with **Viva New Vegas** will be enough to enhance the game in all of the key areas.
-Many of the best elements from FO4 have been added to bring the game up to a 2023 standard.
+This guide will cover a large assortment of mods and in combination with **Viva New Vegas** will be more than enough to enhance your game in all of the key areas.
+The main complaint about Fallout: New Vegas is its outdated gameplay mechanics and so I've included many of the best elements from FO4 to bring the game up to a 2024 standard.

 Below is a brief overview of the key areas enhanced and a couple of the most noticable mods in the guide: